 On Nov 10 in 1835, severe storms caused 19 shipwrecks on the Great Lakes, and an estimated

 254 sailors died while the snow, and rain caused the ships to weight down.
 This is considered one of the greatest tragedies of the Great Lakes Region.
 We all remember the Edmund Fitzgerald which occurred later on in history, so a person can just imagine what the old days the ships went through when that bad weather showed up on their doorstep.

-On Feb 13th lasting till the 15th in 1866,one of the worst blizzards ever to take place in Minnesota history,struck the sate and lasted 3 days.With drifts recorded over 20 ft,buried the small homes & barns in the western part of the state.
+On Feb 13th lasting till the 15th in 1866, one of the worst blizzards in Minnesota was about to take place in the weather book.
+It,struck the sate, and lasted 3 days with drifts recorded over 20 ft,.
+It buried the small homes, and barns in the western part of the state.